 There are nuances and exceptions as to when an institution may or must recalculate a CCG award after it is has been disbursed.
-Detailed guidance may be found beginning on pdf page 25 in the CCG Manual.
+Detailed guidance may be found beginning on pdf page 25 in the SFA-CCG.
 Unlike MSG, calculated increases to CCG during a term may only be made if funds are available.

-The same general principle that appears on pdf page 73 of the State Grant Manual also applies to CCG:
+The same general principle that appears on page 60 of the SFA-MSG also applies to CCG: